-The City should target funding of its risk management obligations at not less than the Expected Level, described above; and not more than an amount sufficient to establish a seventy-five percent (75%) Confidence Level.
-Actuarial losses should be recovered over a rolling 3-year basis while actuarial gains should be amortized over a rolling 5-year basis.
+The City should target funding of its risk management obligations at not less than the Expected Level, described above; and not more than an amount sufficient to establish an eighty percent (80%) Confidence Level.
+Actuarial gains and losses should be amortized through rates over an appropriate period of time.
 As part of the operating budget, each department will be charged a rate equal to its proportionate share of the total "revenue" required to fund the Insurance Reserve Fund at this level.

 To lessen the impact of short-term annual rate change fluctuation, City management may implement one-time fund transfers (rather than department rate increases) when funding shortfalls appear to be due to unusually sharp and non-recurring factors.
-Excess reserves in other areas may be transferred to the internal service fund in these instances but such transfers should not exceed the funding necessary to reach a seventy-five (75%) confidence level interval.
+Excess reserves in other areas may be transferred to the internal service fund in these instances but such transfers should not exceed the funding necessary to reach an eighty percent (80%) confidence level interval.